TheIoTLearningInitiative/LattePanda/documentation/DevelopmentSupport.md

    - Python Tools for Visual Studio
    - Github Extension for Visual Studio
    - Joyent NodeJS
    3.1 Enable developer mode on your operating system
+ 2. Setup the Arduino
+ 3. Blink your Board